 What sets the Worx WG774 apart from the rest of the class of cordless lawn mowers is that it's just the right amount of mower for most applications without having to go all in on lawn management.
-The mower is light, easy to fold-up, takes up very little space in the garage and is still proficient at cutting the lawn.
+The mower is light, easy to fold-up, takes up very little space in the garage, and is still proficient at cutting grass.
 This mower is there when you need it and essentially goes unnoticed when you don't.
-Add to this benefit a general ease of use and long battery life and you'll understand why this mower gets a Top Pick for lawn and garden neophytes.
+Add to this benefit a general ease of use and long battery life, and you'll understand why this mower gets a Top Pick for those willing to push.

 There's no point in reviewing lawn mowers if the main focus of that review isn't on how well these machines perform the task for which they are designed.
 As such, we developed a set of mowing performance tests and assessments that makes up 35% of the Worx's total score.
 These include measuring the individual cutting height settings as well as the overall range they cover.
-The mower's power is also assayed via practical tests in grass heights that range from shaggy to knee high weeds.
-Finally we gauge the efficiency of the cutting deck design.
+The mower's power is also assayed via practical tests in grass heights that range from shaggy to knee-high weeds.
+Finally, we gauge the efficiency of the cutting deck design.
 We do this by measuring the cutting width between the front wheels.
 Unlike the measurement of the cutting deck itself, this measurement accounts for the overlap required to prevent leaving a strip of uncut turf between one cutting pass to the next.
-Additionally, we evaluate the cutting gap.
-This is the area between the end of the blade and the outside of the cutting deck.
+Additionally, we measure the cutting gap, which is the space between the outside of the cutting deck and the end of the blade.
 This last measurement is important when cutting along a curb or other barrier — the narrower this gap is, the less uncut turf left behind.

-Compared to other mowers in the class, the Worx offers one of the wider ranges of cutting heights over seven settings.
+Compared to other mowers in the class, the Worx offers one of the broader ranges of cutting heights over seven settings.
 That's great for covering seasonal variations in preferred grass trimming lengths.
 The motor powering this machine is also quite capable.
 Long grass or short, this machine had little trouble knocking it down and mulching it up.
-As an added bonus, this machine's mid-sized cutting deck and narrow cutting gap makes it maneuverable and efficient — which is great for corners and edging.
+As a bonus, this machine's mid-sized cutting deck and narrow cutting gap makes it maneuverable and efficient — which is great for corners and edges.

-What we want to know when we measure the runtime of a battery powered machine is how much work can be done given the amount of potential energy stored in the battery cell.
+What we want to know when we measure the runtime of a battery-powered machine is how much work can be done given the amount of potential energy stored in the battery cell.
 While it seems simple enough to go out and mow lawns until the battery of a mower dies, in reality this is impractical considering that some of the mowers in this review can cut tens of thousands of square feet of turf.
 To solve this problem, we created a mathematical model to do the work for us.
-While there are simply too many uncontrolled variables in lawn mowing to make a claim of perfect accuracy in our model's predictive capability, the relative differences it illustrates between the mowers is reliable.
+While there are simply too many uncontrolled variables in lawn mowing to claim perfect accuracy in our model's predictive capability, the relative differences it illustrates between the mowers are reliable.
 (Note: the Worx uses two separate batteries.
-Our estimates are based on runtimes with both batteries in use).
+Our estimates are based on runtimes with both cells in use).

 The Worx does quite well in both of the runtime and recharge evaluations.
 This machine will cut an estimated 12,301 sq. ft.on a charge — which is near the top of the class.
 Complementing this performance is a respectable recharge time of 1 hour, 45 minutes per battery.